moortimis/moortimis.github.io/content/blog/travis-setup-for-hugo-site-on-gitpages.md

 performance wise especially.
 Hugo is a static blog/site generator written by Go.
 I feel great with Hugo because of the simplicity.
 The program is provided as a single binary file.
-Other tools require a lot of small settings, installing language, setting envrionment, handling a package manager, for example.
+Other tools require a lot of small settings, installing language, setting environment, handling a package manager, for example.
 It still requires some config file, but no worries, it's not that big.

-This blog serves on Github Pages.
-If the blog is using Jekyll, Github is the best place to serve the blog because Github provides built-in Jekyll serving as a first citizen.
+This blog serves on GitHub Pages.
+If the blog is using Jekyll, GitHub is the best place to serve the blog because GitHub provides built-in Jekyll serving as a first citizen.
 Otherwise, Hugo is in the wild.
 After writing something new, it need to render new static pages, then push that files on the repository.
 When you publish every single time by hand, it is a huge chore and I will never use it again.
-In that case, TravisCI is the solution.
+In that case, Travis-ci is the solution.
 It's available to use it for the rendering after new post pushed.

 ## [Install Hugo](https://gohugo.io/overview/installing/)